-The container automatically discovers managed beans (according to the rules of Section 3.1.1, "Which Java classes are managed beans?") and session beans in bean deployment archives and searches the bean classes for producer methods, producer fields, disposer methods and observer methods.
+The container automatically discovers managed beans (according to the rules of Section 3.1.1, "Which Java classes are managed beans?") and session beans in bean archives and searches the bean classes for producer methods, producer fields, disposer methods and observer methods.

-For each Java class or interface in each bean deployment archive, the container must:
+For each Java class or interface deployed in a bean archive, the container must:

-- create an AnnotatedType representing the type and fire an event of type ProcessAnnotatedType, as defined in Section 11.5.5, "ProcessAnnotatedType event", and then - inspect the type metadata to determine if it is a bean or other Java EE component class supporting injection, or if it declares event mappings, and then - detect definition errors by validating the class and its metadata, and then - if the class is a managed bean, session bean, or other Java EE component class supporting injection, create an InjectionTarget for the class, as defined in Section 11.2, "The Producer and InjectionTarget interfaces", and fire an event of type ProcessInjectionTarget, as defined in Section 11.5.6, "ProcessInjectionTarget event", and then - if the class is a bean, create a Bean object that implements the rules defined in Section 7.3.1, "Lifecycle of managed beans", Section 7.3.2, "Lifecycle of stateful session beans" or Section 7.3.3, "Lifecycle of stateless session and singleton beans", and fire an event which is a subtype of ProcessBean, as defined in Section 11.5.8, "ProcessBean event".
+- create an AnnotatedType representing the type and fire an event of type ProcessAnnotatedType, as defined in Section 11.5.5, "ProcessAnnotatedType event", and then - inspect the type metadata to determine if it is a bean or other Java EE component class supporting injection, and then - detect definition errors by validating the class and its metadata, and then - if the class is a managed bean, session bean, or other Java EE component class supporting injection, create an InjectionTarget for the class, as defined in Section 11.2, "The Producer and InjectionTarget interfaces", and fire an event of type ProcessInjectionTarget, as defined in Section 11.5.6, "ProcessInjectionTarget event", and then - if the class is an enabled bean, interceptor or decorator, create a Bean object that implements the rules defined in Section 7.3.1, "Lifecycle of managed beans", Section 7.3.2, "Lifecycle of stateful session beans" or Section 7.3.3, "Lifecycle of stateless session and singleton beans", and fire an event which is a subtype of ProcessBean, as defined in Section 11.5.8, "ProcessBean event".